 By 2026, an estimated 67% of consumer decisions will be influenced by automated recommendation systems that aggregate business reputation data from multiple directories and platforms.

-AI and machine learning are transforming how directories function and how businesses manage their presence.
-These technologies are enabling:
+AI and machine learning are changing how directories work and how businesses manage their presence.
+These technologies now enable:

 - More sophisticated sentiment analysis of reviews